Lancashire secure top-flight return

 Winless Leicestershire battled hard on day four as they successfully avoided their eighth defeat of the season.

-Resuming the final day on 60 for three in reply to Lancashire's first-innings 453 for seven declared, Ben Raine was instrumental in their close-of-play score of 329 all out with a career-best 72, including eight fours and a six.
+Resuming the final day on 60 for three in reply to Lancashire's first-innings 453 for seven declared, Ben Raine was instrumental in their close-of-play score of with a career-best 72, including eight fours and a six.

 The former Durham seamer has recently signed a one-year contract at Grace Road and the birthday boy, 22 today, beat his previous best score of 37 recorded on debut last month.